 It is possible that the heavier states of the TeV spectrum are out of reach kinematically.
-Then the discovery of dark matter would require the observation of direct pair-production of the essentially invisible dark matter particles.
+Then the discovery of dark matter would require observing direct pair-production of the essentially invisible dark matter particles.
 This can be done using the fact that the production of particles in a hard scattering process sometimes also produces gluons or photons radiated from the initial-state particles.
-If the particles mediating the pair-production reaction are heavy enough, this initial-state radiation can be at higher momentum than, and, thus, distinguishable from, the ordinary particle production in typical collisions.
+If the particles mediating the pair-production reaction are heavy enough, this initial-state radiation can be at higher momentum than, and therefore distinguishable from, the ordinary particle production in typical collisions.

 Reach estimates for the discovery of dark matter pair-production have been studied systematically in [50], using an effective operator formalism to describe the coupling of dark matter to SM particles.
 This formalism also allows cross sections measured at colliders to be related to rates for direct and indirect detection of dark matter.
 The paper [50] also included limits on an explicit model with a lighter Z' mediator.
-Some results of the effective field theory analysis, comparing limits on the dark matter-nucleon cross section from LHC and higher energy pp colliders to limits from direct detection, are shown in Fig. 1-9.
-It is noteworthy that
+Some results of the effective field theory analysis, comparing limits on the dark matter-nucleon cross section from LHC and higher energy pp colliders to limits from direct detection, are shown in Fig. 3-6.
+It is noteworthy that the VLHC can place limits on the dark matter particle mass above 1 TeV, close to the unitarity limit for thermal production of such a particle in the early universe.